pearcetm/svs-deidentifier/README.md

 You can also select a specific invididual version (one file vs one directory, chrome vs qwebengine) using the options below.

 #### One-file mode
-In the base directory for the project, run the following command:
+In the base directory for the project, run one of the following commands (change the file name as you like):
 ```
 # For Linux
 $ python -m eel deid-chrome.py web --name deid-chrome-onefile --onefile --noconsole --icon=icon.png --add-data '*.md:.' --noconfirm